The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 To achieve and maintain a good HV stability and high breakdown voltage, the sensors are designed with metal strips extending a few micrometers beyond the width of the implant strips, causing some of the field lines to end in the aluminum rather than in the implant.
 This reduces the electric field strength at the edges of the strip implants and takes advantage of the much higher breakdown voltage of the silicon oxide.

 An additional measure to improve the reliability is the so called \textit{edge-ring}.
-This is a heavily $N$ type doped zone close to the cut region of the sensor which will keep the space charge region away from the imperfections created by the dicing.
+This is a heavily $N$ type doped zone close to the cut region of the sensor which keeps the space charge region away from the imperfections created by the dicing.
 The edge ring is implanted on both sides and left floating.
-The edge rings on both sides will have the $N$-side potential, which confines the bias voltage drop to a defined area.
+The edge rings on both sides has the $N$-side potential, which confines the bias voltage drop to a defined area.

 In the area between the bias and the edge ring a multi-guard ring structure is realized comprising nine individual floating guard rings.
-These rings are meant to shape the electric field and constitute a special feature of the sensors produced by Micron.
+These rings are used to shape the electric field and constitute a special feature of the sensors produced by Micron.
 A picture of this region is shown in figure~\ref{fig:DSSD_Micron_multiguard}.

-\lvlthreesection{Barrel sensors} { } Geometrical and electrical parameters detailed in tables~\ref{tab:sensor_geo} and \ref{tab:barrel_sensor_electrical}, respectively.
-The barrel sensors are produced from 320~$\mu$m thick 15~cm diameter wafers.
+\lvlthreesection{Barrel sensors} { } Geometrical and electrical parameters are detailed in figure~\ref{fig:DSSD_F2} and tables~\ref{tab:sensor_geo} and \ref{tab:barrel_sensor_electrical}.
+The barrel sensors are produced from \SI{320}{\um} thick, \SI{15}{\cm} diameter wafers.
 As the silicon wafers become curved in the semiconductor processes, this is the smallest thickness that achieves the flatness required for the production at HPK.
-It also matches the design of the \apv\ front-end ASIC~\cite{French:2001xb} which is designed for capturing the signal charge from 300~$\mu$m thick silicon sensors.
-The sensors are made from $N$-type floating-zone silicon wafers with 6~k\ohm cm resistivity and the expected full depletion voltage is about 65~V. As for the trapezoidal Micron sensors, electrical strip separation on the ohmic side is achieved by an atoll $P$-stop blocking structure.
+The sensors are made from $N$-type floating-zone silicon wafers with \SI{6}{\kohm\cm} resistivity and the expected full depletion voltage is about \SI{65}{\V}.
+As for the trapezoidal Micron sensors, electrical strip separation on the ohmic side is achieved by an atoll $P$-stop blocking structure.
 The aluminum trace above the implant is slightly wider than the implant to mitigate the border electric field, which causes a micro-discharge resulting in an increase of the strip current.